-- Cleaning public touch points, such as doorknobs, handrails, elevator buttons and other surfaces several times throughout the day.
+- We are cleaning public touchpoints, such as doorknobs, handrails, elevator buttons, and other surfaces throughout the day.

-- We sourced hand sanitizer and disinfectant wipes and have made them available in the common areas for residents to use and have encouraged them to do the same.
+- We have sourced hand sanitizer and disinfectant wipes and have made them available in the common areas for resident use.

-- We’ve hired additional cleaning staff and have directed our own employees to clean the common spaces more frequently and the teams have adjusted cleaning products to comply with CDC recommendations.
+- We have hired additional cleaning staff and have directed our employees to clean the common spaces more frequently.

 At our properties, we have adopted guidelines and recommendations from both the CDC and the WHO.

 U.S. Centers for Disease Control (CDC) Coronavirus:

 World Health Organization (WHO):

 The best way to prevent illness is to avoid being exposed.